Observation of Chemical Reactions between a Trapped Ion and Ultracold Feshbach Dimers: Observation of dark ions

 We observe dark ions after the interaction with the neutral cloud.
 We explain their origin in photo-dissociation of molecular ions with the $1064\,$nm ODT light, similar to observations with BaRb$^+$ reported in Ref.~\cite{Mohammadi2021}.

-Fast ion motion ($\gg1\,$mK) leads to a Doppler shift of the cooling light's frequency and reduces the scattering rate and thus the fluorescence.
 After the interaction with the cloud, we record fluorescence with a photomultiplier tube (pmt) every $50\,$ms over $1500\,$ms, whereby the detection time for each data point is $2.5\,$ms. For each fluorescence measurement, we project the photon count to represent a bright (fluorescent) ion or a dark (non-fluorescent) ion.
 Then, we combine the photon counts from all measurements into a histogram and we define a threshold between the partially separated peaks for bright and dark ions.
 Varying the threshold by $20\,\%$, we do not find a significant deviation on our results.

 For the $P_\mathrm{ODT}$ scan data (Fig.2) of the main text, Fig~\ref{fig:recool}a) shows a typical single shot photon count for a dark ion turning bright again after about $500\,$ms of Doppler cooling, together with in b) the fluorescence averaged over the entire data set.
 The same data is shown as a histogram in c), where the contribution from lost ions ($t_\mathrm{c}>1500\,$ms) can be seen.